kubeflow/community/wg-manifests/charter.md

 outlined in [wg-governance].

 This platform/manifests charter describes the working mode / reality / status quo of the last 5 years as of March 2025.
-It tries to balance community and commercial interests.
+It tries to be as lean as possible and balance community and commercial interests.

 ## Scope